What are the dates and opening times for the 2024 show?

 How do you intend to protect the biodiversity of the park?

 We are working with the Council’s Parks Service to address any areas of concern.
-We are using the same footprint that we have used in previous years, so we are aware of the sensitive areas within that footprint.
-EventLambeth has also commissioned a ecology impact assessment toolkit, which will be used to assist with the management of any impacts.
+We are using the same footprint that we have used in previous years, so we are aware of the sensitive areas.
+EventLambeth has also commissioned an ecology impact assessment toolkit, which will be used to assist with the management of any impacts.

-Why can't we bring our own alcohol in to the show?
+Why can't I bring my own alcohol into the show?

 Due to some alcohol related antisocial behaviour issues in previous years, bringing in alcohol to the event is now prohibited as we want to maintain the family friendly ethos of the Country Show.
 There will be plenty of licensed bars across the event and a Challenge 25 policy will be in place.

-Am I allowed to bring other liquids in to the show?
+Am I allowed to bring liquids other than alcohol into the show?

-Yes, but we ask that they are in sealed bottles and/or containers only.
+Yes, but we ask that they are in sealed and unopened bottles and/or containers only.
 See the full list of prohibited items in our show Terms and Conditions.
+You are welcome to bring in reusable bottles, but only if they are empty on entry.
+You can fill up with water at any of our free water stations on site.

 What is access like for wheelchair users?